While in Bordeaux, I scoured the city in search of brutalist architecture.

 The Bordeaux Conservatory

 On the banks of the Garonne, the “Conservatoire de Bordeaux” proudly displays its brutalist architecture with its central cylinder composed of slightly spaced prefabricated concrete panels creating a fluted effect.

-The Jacques Thibaudon Conservatory designed by architects Francisque Perrier and Raymond Mothe in the 1970s.
+The Jacques Thibaudon Conservatory was designed by architects Francisque Perrier and Raymond Mothe in the 1970s.

 The Bacalan silos

-Shaped like cannelloni… these old concrete silos were rehabilitated in 2021.
+Shaped like cannelloni… These old concrete silos in the Bassins à flot district were rehabilitated in 2021.

 The architects Benjamin Colboc and Arnaud Sachet have transformed, for the hotel ***** Renaissance of the Marriott Group, 2 of the 8 former silos into a reception area while the 6 others have become an art gallery.